 Getting to Pukeahu National War Memorial Park

-If arriving by bus, use the Go Wellington services of 10, 11, 18, 21 and 47 services, which travel along Taranaki Street.
+Visit Metlink for public transport options.
+A number of buses travel along Taranaki Street.
 The closest bus stop is just past the intersection with Buckle Street.